 The goal is to write a publishable piece (for a blog for example) aimed at a broad international readership who do not necessarily have an in-depth knowledge of Britain.
 You should not write as if your tutor was the only reader but aim at writing something that could be read widely.

-On the first version of your opinion piece, I underline what needs improving linguistically and suggest ways by which you may improve the content of your paper.
+On the first draft of your opinion piece, I underline what needs improving linguistically and suggest ways by which you may improve the content of your paper.
 You will then have a go at improving your paper.
-Please always hand in the final version together with the first-version containing my proof-reading marks.
+Please always hand in the final version together with the first draft containing my proof-reading marks.